sohaas/MLinPractice/Documentation.md

 ## Results

+To decide on one of the methods, we went through all three of them and classified with all classifiers on the respective feature subsets and compared the performance.

 In the following, the ranking of the following features by the different dimensionality reduction methods will be presented: character length, topic 'probability', topic 'picture', topic 'amp',